 The training programs are subject to the regulatory requirements of the FAA.
 Therefore, persons with certain disabilities may be limited or unable to participation and/or certification in the training programs.

 Applicants or students who would like to request disability service/accommodations must make a request to the Campus President.
 Students will receive written notification of the determination within seven calendar days.

-Students interested in Aerosim Flight Academy aviation programs are encouraged to contact the Admissions Office for information regarding eligibility concerns.
+Students interested in L3 Airline Academy aviation programs are encouraged to contact the Admissions Office for information regarding eligibility concerns.
 All information is confidential and not included in the student’s academic record.

 Student Complaint Policy

 L3 Airline Academy has a process for all students to receive guidance and advice when they have questions, concerns, or problems during their training.
 The key to achieving a favorable solution is to communicate the problem in a timely manner with the appropriate member of the Academy Staff.

 Each student will also be assigned a Flight Instructor for each phase of training.
 The assigned instructor will manage the student’s training and will provide a majority of the flight, simulator, and ground training for that phase.
 Each student should understand that he/she might also receive training from other instructors during the course of their training.
 This is both necessary and beneficial in that it exposes the student to other flying and instructional techniques.
 The Academy reserves the right to make changes in the student’s assigned instructor in cases where it is clearly in the best interest of the student or the Academy.

 If the student’s instructor is not available or the student feels it would be inappropriate to discuss a problem with his/her instructor, the student is encouraged to make an appointment with their Training Manager or the Chief Flight Instructor.

 Questions pertaining to areas other than flight or academic training should be addressed to the Manager of Student Affairs.
 The Manager of Student Affairs will be able to answer the majority of student questions or direct students to someone who can assist the student.